 - 90% of all visitors have already visited you online - either through your social media accounts or website.
 Many will virtually engage with your congregation for a significant amount of time before actually showing up on Sunday morning.
 And they will feel they already know you, especially if you post podcasts or videos of sermons.
 Peter Bowden has written a blog about this phenomena.

 - There is no one communications tool that will reach all your congregants.
 Polling your congregants to find out what platforms they use will help you develop an effective communications plan.

 - Every congregation should have a communications policy that addresses the various ways to communicate information internally and who has control and moderation power on your social media accounts.
 At least 2 staff should be administrators of your website and social media accounts.
 Additional volunteers are welcome.
 This is our page on Social Media Policies.

 - Photo permissions are important and necessary and should be part of these policies.
 See a sample Photo Permission Form.

 - UUA Communications Page: this is the main page for the UUA's resources on congregational communications.
 Under it you can find pages on Video Strategy, Website Graphics, Social Media, andWebsites.

 - Peter Bowden’s blog: Peter Bowden is a former district staff member who is now working independently as a consultant with congregations in the areas of social media and communications.
 His blog has several posts that address topics important to congregations.

-- UUA Outreach page: if your congregation is looking to increase your outreach, this page has some tips and resources to help, including recordings from some past GA workshops on social media, website and outreach.
+- UUA Growth page: if your congregation is looking to increase your outreach, this page has some tips and resources to help, including how to be welcoming once folks come to visit.

 - Email programs: many congregations use Constant Contact, MailChimp and Emma.
 We do not currently have any type of discount arrangements with any of these companies.